forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 **Configure Einstein for Developers(beta)**: `CustomizeApplication` and `ModifyAllData`

-## Enable Einstein for Developers(beta)
+## Enable Einstein for Developers

-An Admin can enable (Einstein for Developers(beta) in a supported Salesforce org.
+An Admin can enable Einstein for Developers in a supported Salesforce org by following the given steps.

 1. From Setup, enter Einstein for Developers in the Quick Find box, then select Einstein for Developers.
 If you don’t see Einstein for Developers as an option under Setup in your Developer Edition org, it was likely created before Einstein for Developers was introduced and doesn’t have the correct permissions.
 To continue, create another Developer Edition org.
 2. Enable Einstein for Developers, and then review and accept the license agreement.

 Einstein for Developers(beta) is activated in the org and all the users in the org have access to the feature.

+### Add Users to the Org

 An admin can add additional users to the org as needed: